Skip to content

 All horses, ponies and donkeys in England, Wales and Scotland must be microchipped by law.
 This allows local authorities and the police to track the owners of abandoned, lost or stolen horses, so they can be reunited with their owners more easily

-• Last reviewed: 2nd October 2023
+• Last reviewed: 3rd November 2025

-Microchip Scanner Microchip Scanner
+horse Microchip Scanner horse Microchip Scanner

 All horses, ponies and donkeys in England, Wales and Scotland must be microchipped by law.
 This allows local authorities and the police to track the owners of abandoned, lost or stolen horses, so they can be reunited with their owners more easily.